jinpeng007/IdentityMgmtBook/README.md

 1. who you are,
 2. proof of you are who you claim to be,
 3. what you can access and what you cannot,
-4. and finally tracking what you have done
+4. and finally to know what you have done correctly and completely

-while preserving privacy and mitigating risks, has never been more urgent.
+while preserving privacy, compliance and mitigating risks, has never been more urgent.
 This book bridges theory and practice, offering a pragmatic and opinionated guide to architecting robust and scalable identity solutions that leverage robust, battle-hardened cryptography primitives.

 Through real-world case studies, hands-on examples, and a practitioner's narrative from the trench of Cloud computing, the text demystifies the art of integrating cryptographic primitives such as key management, symmetric and asymmetric encryption, sign, verify, digital signature etc. into identity frameworks.
 Readers will learn to navigate trade-offs between usability, scalability, and security, while addressing critical challenges like credential theft, data sovereignty, and regulatory compliance.